Formation of Partially Dark-Matter Galaxies: Dirac Similarity Principle and Minimum Higgs Hypothesis

-These are "point-like" Dirac particles of which the size we believe is less than $10^{-18}\,cm$, the current best resolution of the length.
+These are "point-like" Dirac particles of which the size we believe is less than $10^{-20}\,cm$ (assuming that they are point-like up to a few $TeV$ in energy), the current best resolution of the length.
 Mathematically, the "point-like" Dirac particles are described by "quantized Dirac fields" - maybe via a renormalizable lagrangian.
-The "quantized Dirac fields", which we can axiomatize for its meaning, in fact does not contain anything characterizing the size (maybe as it should be).
-On other hand, the word "renormalizability" might contain something describing the change of the sizes.
+The "quantized Dirac fields", which we may axiomatize for its meaning, in fact does not contain anything characterizing the size (so far at least).
+The word "renormalizability" might contain statements describing the change of the sizes.
+In other words, "point-like" is something difficult to describe.

-Now that the dark matter are the species of the extended Standard Model; then the dark matter world might exhibit the clustering effect, just like the ordinary matter world.
-To make a lengthy story short, I would suggest the final extended Standard Model to be based on the group $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3) \times SU_R(2)$.
-Why?
-Let's explain.

-Why?
 We know that there are three generations of quarks and leptons but don't know why.
 This is clearly a symmetry that we have already "seen", but not in details.
-In view of the existing structure of the minimal Standard Model, we suspect that most symmetries may be realized in the form of gauge theories, in this case a family gauge theory \cite{Family}.
-[We think very hard that, what symmetry the family symmetry would be, if it is not a gauge theory.]
-Of course, we could choose to do nothing about it.
+On the other hand, neutrino oscillations are firmly established these days.
+These oscillations are transitions from one flavor to another - from one generation to another.
+This is a clear evidence for the lepton-flavor-violating interaction \cite{Family1}.
+The existence of the cross product in the triplet $(\nu_\tau,\, \nu_\mu,\, \nu_e)$ (bi-linear, off-diagonal to guarantee the conversions in oscillations) calls for the existence of the (complex scalar) dark-matter Higgs triplet, under the family group $SU_f(3)$.
+We assume that the scheme is renormalizable, in the naive power-counting sense.
+The existence of this extra term is unique.

+Coming back to think about it, neutrino oscillations are now experimentally verified; quantum mechanically, it has to be proceeded through some lepton-flavor-violating interaction, as above.
+The coupling of the Dirac fields to the Higgs field is unique.

+The family gauge $SU_f(3)$ theory has to be a massive gauge theory since those hidden loop diagrams would show up at low energies.
+This leads to the family gauge $SU_f(3)$ theory recently proposed \cite{Family}.
+Besides the straightforward "derivation" for the existence of the $SU_f(3)$ gauge theory, we suspect that most symmetries may be realized in the form of gauge theories.
 On other hand, the missing right-handed sector is always a troublesome for the symmetry people (like me).
-So, the next option is to employ the notion originated by Pati and Salam \cite{Salam} that the left-right symmetry is restored at some even higher energy.
-What we try to restore is for the dark-matter world.
-Maybe it is rather difficult to verify it experimentally but we want to set the tone at least.
+So, the next option is to consider the idea originated by Pati and Salam \cite{Salam} that the left-right symmetry might be restored at some even higher energy.